 - 1. Early and Periodic Screening, Diagnosis and Treatment (EPSDT) services for beneficiaries under the age of 21; - 2.
 Vision care services (for beneficiaries under the age of 21); - 3.
 Speech and language services (for beneficiaries under the age of 21); - 4.
 Hearing services (for beneficiaries under the age of 21); - 5.
 Dental services; - 6.
 Podiatry services; - 7.
 Pregnancy-related services; - 8.
 Perinatal case management; - 9.
 Chiropractic services; - 10.
 Nutrition counseling as part of an encounter; - 11.
 Family planning services; - 12.
-Physical and occupational therapy services; and - 13.
-Behavioral health services provided by licensed professional counselors (LPCs) and licensed family and marriage therapists (LMFTs).
+Physical and occupational therapy services; - 13.
+Behavioral health services provided by licensed professional counselors (LPCs) and licensed family and marriage therapists (LMFTs); and - 14.
+Community Health Worker (CHW) services.

 The above services are governed by Medicaid policies and procedures specific to each program.
 The policies and procedures for the RHC services program do not apply to these "other" ambulatory services.
 Billing must be submitted according to the policies and procedures for each program.
-Service visits will be reimbursed at the all-inclusive PPS rate per visit.
+With the exception of CHW services, all other service visits will be reimbursed at the all-inclusive PPS rate per visit.
 (See Section 40.4 for more information about reimbursement).
+CHW services are reimbursed at the rate on file for the date of service, in addition to the PPS rate per visit.